Hameon4/Hotel-Reservation-System/README.md

 9) In that database, open the SQL code tab then copy and paste the code from the sql file.
 This will create two tables.
 10) Finally, type in the url: localhost:8080/folderName to run the website.

+To create an admin, simply create an account on the website itself for the admin with the username as admin.
+This is for the purpose of logging in to the admin panel.